lengxing-lx/scp-remote-action/README.md

 # scp-remote-action
-copy local archive file to remote server node by ssh chanel
+use ssh channel,upload local file and directory to remote server ,or download file and directory from remote server